Portugal: A Crypto-Friendly Country for Digital Nomads

 Category E: Dividends and interests fall under this category.
 As this is not the case with cryptocurrency trading, no tax is applied.
 However, please note that if you derive income from your investments in crypto interest accounts, you might be required to pay taxes.

 We understand it might be confusing to decide if your activity falls under any of these categories.
 Therefore, we suggest you speak with a tax lawyer first before committing an investment.
+Feel free to email Melissa for a recommendation.

 On the other hand, salaries will be fully taxed like any other currency if paid in crypto.
 But please note that not many countries allow wages to be paid in crypto.
 So, Portugal has come a long way in this regard!